-- Monitor only do not sequence-off - · Fixed delay time (TOFF\DELAY) after an OPERATION command to turn off - Fixed delay time after deassertion of the PMBUS\CNTRL pin - Fixed time after one or a group of parent rails drop below regulation (POWER\GOOD\OFF) - · Fixed delay time in response to an undervoltage, overvoltage, or max turn-on fault on the rail - Fixed delay time in response to a fault on a different rail when set as a fault shutdown slave to the faulted rail - · Fixed delay time in response to a GPI reaching a user-specified state - Any combination of the previous options
+- Monitor only do not sequence-off - · Fixed delay time (TOFF DELAY) after an OPERATION command to turn off - Fixed delay time after deassertion of the PMBUS_CNTRL pin - Fixed time after one or a group of parent rails drop below regulation (POWER GOOD OFF) - Fixed delay time in response to an undervoltage, overvoltage, or max turn-on fault on the rail - Fixed delay time in response to a fault on a different rail when set as a fault shutdown slave to the faulted rail - Fixed delay time in response to a GPI reaching a user-specified state - Any combination of the previous options

-The maximum TOFF DELAY time is 3276 ms.
+The maximum TOFF_DELAY time is 3276 ms.

-(1) In this document, configuration parameters such as Power Good On are referred to using Fusion GUI names.
-The UCD90xxx Sequencer and System Health Controller PMBus Command Reference name is shown in parentheses (POWER\GOOD\ON) the first time the parameter appears.
+(6) In this document, configuration parameters such as Power Good On are referred to using Fusion GUI names.
+The UCD90xxx Sequencer and System Health Controller PMBus Command Reference name is shown in parentheses (POWER_GOOD_ON) the first time the parameter appears.

-Device Functional Modes (接下页)
+Device Functional Modes (continued)

-- Rail 1 and Rail 2 are both sequenced "ON" and "OFF" by the PMBUS\CNTRL pin only

-- Rail 2 has Rail 1 as an "ON" dependency
+- Rail 1 has Rail 2 as an "OFF" dependency - Rail 2 has Rail 1 as an "ON" dependency and "OFF" by the PMBUS CNTRL pin

-- Rail 1 has Rail 2 as an "OFF" dependency